MacchiatoCreamCheese/Go-senpai/README.md

 Pick one of these depending on your interest; all three are real, unblocked tickets:

-1. **Frontend styling.** The UI works but looks like 1998.
-Any visual-design improvement to `GameView` or `GoBoard` is welcome.
-Good first task.
-2. **Wire the LLM review into the UI.** Backend endpoint already returns markdown + moments; the frontend currently ignores it.
-Needs a panel on the game page.
-3. **Add a weakness detector.** The framework is in `services/weakness/`; each detector is ~50 lines.
+1. **Add a weakness detector.** The framework is in `services/weakness/`; each detector is ~50 lines.
 Ideas: "ignores ko threats", "plays too slowly in the opening", "fails to respond to a kikashi".
 Write the detector, add a test with a canned `move_features` fixture, register it in the orchestrator.
+2. **Wire sound effects and animations.** `frontend/src/routes/Settings.tsx` already has toggles for both; they are stored in localStorage but nothing reads them yet.
+Hook them into `GoBoard.tsx` (stone placement sound) and the move transition CSS.
+3. **Multi-device settings sync.** Settings are currently localStorage-only.
+Add a `user_settings` column or table, a `PATCH /api/users/me/settings` endpoint, and sync on login.

 ### 8. People and communication